xcp-ng/xcp-ng-org/docs/troubleshooting/windows-pv-tools.md

 After exiting to Windows, your system should boot successfully.

-## Windows Server 2019 crashes on AMD Zen hosts without showing a BSOD
+## Windows Server 2019 crashes on AMD Zen without BSOD

 First, try disabling Viridian from Xen Orchestra.
 Note that this value may reset itself after reboot.